Learn something new every day

 Halitosis is the medical term for offensive breath.
 Halitosis is usually caused by tooth decay, gum problems, smoking, or mild digestive upsets.
 It can also be a sign of uremia, cirrhosis of the liver, or lung or sinus infections.

 Someone who as minty acetone-like breath may be a sign of diabetes.
 For people on the Atkins diet, a sweetish breath smell may mean that they have achieved ketosis, a state of fat-burning in the body.
 In this case, the halitosis is considered to be desirable since it means the body is metabolizing fat instead of carbohydrates.
 According to Dr. Atkins, it normally takes about three days on the Induction phase of his diet to achieve ketosis.
 Induction is the initial phase of the diet and the most carbohydrate-restricted.
 Only a limited number of carbs low on the glycemic index are permitted at this time.

-Successful treatment of halitosis depends upon removing the underlying cause.
+Successful treatment depends upon removing the underlying cause.
 Mouthwashes and toothpastes may mask halitosis but do not usually remove it.
 In severe or persistent cases, a physician should be consulted.

 Halitosis can also result from sulphur compounds forming on the tongue.
 For this reason, some people commonly clean their tongues with a small plastic device called a tongue scraper or tongue cleaner.
 For best results, stick out your tongue and scrape from back to front.